-Diabetes technology update
+Fall 2018 update: Diabetes technology

 Tiina Salo, RN, CDE

 - Animas has ended their production of insulin pumps.
 Medtronic has taken over their contract and will be offering the 630G insulin pump to patients in warranty through Fall 2019.
-We are unsure when the 630G will be available to in warranty Animas customers.
-If you are an Animas pump user who plans to use their pump as long as possible, please be aware that if you do experience pump failure you may need to go back to injections as we are unsure of the availability of back-up insulin pumps.
-As of June 2018, the Children’s Minnesota Diasend account (sponsored by Animas Corporation) will be closing.
-If you currently use Diasend to download your insulin pump you can transitions to Glooko (there may be a fee for use) or use Zoom Pro and send in reports via MyChildren’s.
+If you are an Animas pump user who plans to use your pump as long as possible, please be aware that if you do experience pump failure you may need to go back to injections as we are unsure of the availability of back-up Animas insulin pumps and it may take a short period of time to secure a new pump and receive training.

 - The Medtronic 670G pump and sensor are now shipping together.
-When in use the together the pump will self adjust basal rates and correction doses based on sensor glucose, this is called ‘automode’.
+When in use the together the pump will self adjust basal rates and correction doses based on sensor glucose, this is called ‘auto mode’.

 We know that there are many options and each child or teen has different needs!
 Please do not hesitate to reach out to the Diabetes Educators with individual questions!